BrunoFrancioni/Todoist-Replication-Software/API/README.md

 '/projects' →`post` creates a new project.

-'/projects/:iduser' → `get` returns all the not archived projects of the user.
+'/projects/:iduser?archived=false' → `get` returns all the not archived projects of the user.

 '/projects/:iduser?archived=true' → `get` returns all the archived projects of the user.

 '/projects/:idproject' → `put` marks the project as archived or changes the name of it.

-'/project/:idproject' → `delete` deletes the project with all it's tasks.
+'/project/:idproject' → `delete` deletes all the projects of the user.

 **Tags Table.**